 1 cup split green beans/moong dhal -soaked for 2-3 hours.

 1/4 cup sago - soaked in water for 1 hour and rinsed

 3-4 cardamoms- remove skin and crush the pods.

 2 tbsp cashew nuts - break into smaller pieces

 Palm sugar/white sugar as needed - simmer with water for a thick syrup.

 Simmer peas with 2 cups of water till half cooked.

 Cook till peas are soften and sago becomes translucent,

 Add cardamom, saffron strands and coconut milk.

-Stir and before it boils, off the heat.
+Stir and once heated through, off the heat.